 There’s finally been some movement on the live-action Barbie movie that director power couple Greta Gerwig and Noah Baumbach first signed onto back in 2019.
 That’s given fans plenty of times to wonder what, exactly, the two indie darlings behind Frances Ha, have in mind for whatever it is that goes on in Mattel’s Barbieland.
-And while there’s been a new wave of developments casting-wise, everything we know about the plot so far consists of a single sentence on IMDb: “A doll living in ‘Barbieland’ is expelled for not being perfect enough and sets off on an adventure in the real world.”
+And while there’s been a new wave of developments casting-wise, the most concrete info we’ve so far gotten about the plot consists of a single sentence on IMDb: “A doll living in ‘Barbieland’ is expelled for not being perfect enough and sets off on an adventure in the real world.”

 Is Gerwig about to mirror the career trajectory of Chloé Zhao, who went from having a $5 million budget for Nomadland to a $200 million one for Marvel’s Eternals?
 Or is Barbie about to wade into the quirky waters of mumblecore?
-Before you place your bets, read up on everything we know about the film, which is expected to release in 2023, below.
+Before you place your bets, read all the answers to your questions about the film below.

 Who will play Barbie and Ken?